-Mitigation Measure 5.2-1: Prior to issuance of the first building permit for Phase 1, the project applicant shall reconfigure the median on the bridge to extend the EB to NB dual left-turn pocket to 400 feet to the satisfaction of the City Engineer.
+Mitigation Measure 5.2-1: Prior to issuance of the first building permit for Phase 1, the project applicant shall assure reconfigureation of the median on the Del Mar Heights Road bridge to extend the EB to NB dual left-turn pocket to 400 feet to the satisfaction of the City Engineer and Caltrans.
+Prior to issuance of the first certificate of occupancy in Phase 1, the median reconfiguration shall be completed and accepted by the City Engineer or Caltrans.